Eagle Newspapers (New York): History

 Since that time, Eagle Newspapers has launched the Oneida Press, Solvay-Geddes Express and Syracuse City Eagle publications, which are available free throughout their respective communities.
 The Oneida Press, Solvay-Geddes Express and a few other newspapers were discontinued in the mid-2000s.

 In 1998, Eagle Newspapers purchased Spotlight Newspapers in Albany, a group of 10 suburban weeklies.
 In addition, Eagle's main office in Syracuse is the home of Empire Media, which publishes the statewide-distributed Empire Monthly and Empire Education publications.

 In 2002, Eagle Newspapers launched cnylink.com, an interactive website touting the top news and sports stories from Eagle's 15 weeklies, along with classified ads, entertainment calendar, archives, coupons, blogs, photo galleries and links to government and school websites.
 Since that time, Eagle has launched seven more online properties, including empiremonthly.com, syracuseparent.net, urbancny.com, spotlightnews.com, cdparentpages.com, capitaldistrictyardsale.com and piratecny.com.
 To maintain those properties and manage the company's website design services, the company formed a New Media division in 2006.

 In October 2009, Eagle Newspapers and Spotlight Newspapers were purchased by Community Media Group LLC.
 In 2010, Eagle Newspapers re-launched their website under a new name Eagle News Online and opened new offices located in Eastwood.
-Each newspaper had its own website and Facebook page:
+Each newspaper had its website and Facebook page: